Ravikant010/ringer_bun/README.md

 - **Deployment**: Docker (Containerization)
 - **Real-time Features**: WebSockets for real-time chat and post updates

+## requirements
+Set up the environment variables:

+Create a .env file in the backend folder and configure the following:
+DATABASE_URL=<your-database-url>
+JWT_SECRET=<your-jwt-secret>

 ## Installation

 1. Clone the repository: